My two pair of boots, jeans, and Bible are not nearly new;

 We never had a saddle or a blanket that was spankin new;

-Even when snow was three feet deep ole Blue always pulled through.
+Even when snow was three feet deep ole Blue always pulled through by looking help from experts like those you hire at snow removal in Naperville from Ware so they can help.

 Ole Blue would stand at the hitching post and never move an inch,